 Here’s a quick look at the steps needed for earning passive income:

 1. Know What Kind of Investment You Want to Make

 Remember the beginning of this article?
 Earning passive income takes some kind of investment, monetary or time/energy.

-- If you want to invest your time and energy… Take what skills, passions, or interests you already have and use that to inform your choice of passive income.
-Take blogging, for example, think about what you’d like to blog about, read blogs on that topic, and start engaging with those bloggers.
+If you want to invest your time and energy: Take the skills, passions, or interests you already have and use them to pick a passive income stream.
+Take blogging, for example.
+Think about what you’d like to blog about, read blogs on that topic, and start engaging with other bloggers.

 Starting any business or investment should only come after learning as much as you possibly can about each option.
 You should understand the risk, initial investment, earning potential, etc.

 Research takes time, but it protects whatever type of investment you make.

 Even investing in the stock market takes some work.
 It includes finding a brokerage, purchasing shares, etc. For other sources of passive income — again blogging as an example — you have to start your blog before you can start earning.